 Including in the ICANN Bylaws the right for Decisional Participants in the Empowered Community to inspect as outlined in California Corporations Code 6333, although this specific article reference would not be mentioned in the Bylaws.

-Adding the right of Investigation which includes the adoption of the following audit process: upon three SO/ACs coming together to identify a perceived issue with fraud or gross mismanagement of ICANN resources, ICANN will retain a third party, independent firm to undertake a specific audit to investigate that issue.
+Adding the right of investigation which includes the adoption of the following audit process: upon three SOs/ACs coming together to identify a perceived issue with fraud or gross mismanagement of ICANN resources, ICANN will retain a third party, independent firm to undertake a specific audit to investigate that issue.
 The audit report will be made public, and the ICANN Board will be required to consider the recommendations and findings of that report.

 Detailed Explanation of Recommendations